Indiralohathil Na Azhagappan: Production

 Initially Thambi Ramaiah preferred to have Prakash Raj in the role of Yeman but Vadivelu insisted and performed three roles.

 Unlike the male lead's role, the female lead's role took longer to confirm.
 Prominent actresses Shilpa Shetty became heavily linked to the project, however, after joining the Celebrity Big Brother household, she refused the role.
 Simran Bagga, a leading actress in the early 2000s, attempting a comeback was also considered as well as Vadivelu's previous heroine Tejashree.
 Eventually the roles went to Yamini Sharma and Suja.
 Other members of the cast announced at the time were Nassar, Sumithra, the director himself Thambi Ramaiah and another prominent director, Raj Kapoor.

 Furthermore, surprisingly Shriya Saran, a top actress in South India was recruited to play the role of a ghost buster named Pidiaratha in a cameo role as well as feature in a single song titled, Mallika Sherawata?
 Marilyn Monroea?, after the role rejected by Trisha where she said, "I am not ready to dance in a comedian film."
 Namitha also wanted herself to be the part, but the director felt that the role not suitable for her.
 Saran mentioned, "I am really grateful to work with legendary comedy actor like Vadivelu sir."

+The sets of heavan and hell were designed by Thotta Tharani at Prasad Studios at the cost of 3 crore.

 Release and reception

-The movie released on 1 February 2008 and the hype around the movie slowly started as this was Vadivelu's second film in which he starred as the hero.
-After a few days, this film was declared a flop mainly.
+The film released on 1 February 2008 and the hype around the movie slowly started as this was Vadivelu's second film in which he starred as the hero.
+After a few days, this film was declared a flop.

-But it remains a cult classic in Television.
+Sify wrote "On the whole, Indiralokathil Na Azhagappan is a tough pill to swallow, as it is so damn boring.
+Don't go in expecting too much, perhaps you won't be too disappointed".
+Behindwoods wrote "The movie would have worked but for the contrived and stale comic sequences that makes one wonder if, instead of coming up with a cohesive comic script, they just cobbled together an ensemble of comedy tracks".
+Anamika of Kalki wrote the greatest comedy is the one that thought it was going to be a comedy and gave a film without comedy.